cilium/cilium/doc/installation.md

 ping6 www.google.com
 ```

-If the route is missing, your VM may not be receiving router advertisements.
+If the default route is missing, your VM may not be receiving router
+advertisements.
 In this case, the default route can be added manually:

 ```
 ip -6 route add default via beef::1